 EE: starting with a level playing field

-Just as rebranding strategy in acquisitions is often overridden by commercial strategy, the world of mergers can prove even more complicated.
+Just as brand management after an acquisition is often overridden by commercial strategy, the world of rebranding after a merger can prove even more complicated.
 There are few examples of truly successful company mergers, in which two brands, businesses, cultures and teams of people come together in a joint venture where both parties retain equal influence and power and one does not subsume the other.

 Take the telecommunications industry; when the launch of Apple’s iPhone collided with the rise of an online marketplace, the high street telecoms industry was destined for decline; forcing previously triumphant brands into a string of mergers and acquisitions.

-AT&T’s acquisition of BellSouth and Vodafone’s acquisition of German company Mannesmann at the height of the .com bubble remain two of the biggest mergers of all time – worth $86 billion and an eye-watering $180 billion respectively.
+AT&T’s acquisition of BellSouth and Vodafone’s acquisition of German company Mannesmann at the height of the .com bubble remain two of the biggest merger case study examples of all time – worth $86 billion and an eye-watering $180 billion respectively.
 Yet these famous corporate branding examples saw two household names; BellSouth and Mannesmann, completely disappear and Vodafone eventually plunge to massive losses.

-Two brands that bucked the telecoms trend however were Orange and Deutsche Telekom’s T-Mobile – two of the biggest UK household names in the 2000s.
+Two brands renowned for managing the merger branding process by bucking this telecoms trend however were Orange and Deutsche Telekom’s T-Mobile – two of the biggest UK household names in the 2000s.
 “The future’s bright, the future’s Orange” is among the most famous straplines in advertising history and saw the brand build huge equity over two decades.
-T-Mobile, claimed equal fame with marketing activity such as the ‘flashmob’ – now the go to option for any brand trying to make a viral video.
+T-Mobile, claimed equal fame with marketing activity such as the ‘flashmob’ – now the go-to option for any brand trying to make a viral video.

 Showing other brands how it’s done, the rebranding strategy for acquisitions and mergers adopted by these two brands was truly collaborative style, as seen in Orange and T-Mobile’s £4m co-branded ad campaign.
 Easing consumers and staff into the partnership, the global entities announced their union in a rare joint message which retained and communicated each of the two brand’s recognizable corporate visual identity.
 This remarkably transparent and candid approach retained and even built on the brand equity each company had built up over the years.